vic-push/CS50s/Lecture_HTML_CSS.md

     </datalist>
 ```

-There is a lot of more tags in HTML but they work in a similar way.
-They have tag and atributtes.
+There are many more tags in HTML but they work in a similar way.
+Each tag can have attributes.

 ## CSS
 He starts with a basic way to add css to html, including style inside each tag.
-For example, to chage the style of `<h1>` we can do this:
+For example, to change the style of `<h1>` we can do this:
 `<h1 style="color: blue; text-align: center;"`
-We can styles HTML element from a parent tag.
-For example if we write the style atributtes in the `body` tag instead of the `h1` tag they will apply to the hole section.
+We can style HTML elements from a parent tag.
+For example, if we write the style attributes in the `body` tag instead of the `h1` tag they will apply to the whole section.
 We have some more options to add style to our HTML page.
-One of them is adding an `style` tag inside the `<head>`.
+One of them is adding a `<style>` tag inside the `<head>`.
 For example:
 ```
 <head>
   <title>Hello!</title>